-Thorough backups of the system and essential software applications are kept off-site to ensure that service may be restored following a system failure or disaster.
+Adequate backups of the system and essential software applications are kept off-site to ensure that service may be restored following a system failure or disaster.

-These backups are regularly tested to ensure the fastest possible recovery following a disaster.

-A description of the backups, methods used, storage locations, and more, can be found here: Service and server backups.
+These backups are regularly tested and organized to provide the fastest possible disaster recovery.
+A description of the backups, the methods used, and the conservation locations, for example, can be found here: Server and service backups.